bengarrett/RetroTxt/docs/options.md

 ### DOS control glyphs

-The PC/MS-DOS _Code Page 437_ is not completely standards compliant as it uses C0 characters normally reserved for common formatting controls to display character glyphs.
+The PC/MS-DOS _Code Page 437_ is not entirely standards compliant as it uses C0 characters usually reserved for common formatting controls to display character glyphs.
 As such these characters are never displayed but enabling this option will reveal these glyphs in the text document.

 ◘ <small>_= backspace_</small>